 Is buying puppies online a good idea?
 If you do a search for breeders or puppies online you will get literally thousands of hits.
 There are countless people advertising puppies for sale online.
 Some people will advise you to never buy a puppy or dog online and tell you that anyone who sells online must have a “puppy mill.”
 That’s certainly not true.
-Many active show and hobby breeders, proud of their dogs, have their own web sites and post information about litters when they have them.
-At the other extreme, there are sites which claim to have home-raised puppies and sell you puppies which are imported from eastern Europe and other foreign countries where animal care standards are not very high.
+Many active show and hobby breeders, proud of their dogs, have their own websites and post information about litters when they have them.
+At the other extreme, there are sites that claim to have home-raised puppies and sell your puppies which are imported from Eastern Europe and other foreign countries where animal care standards are not very high.
 Buying a puppy online can be complicated, but it’s often a great way to make contact with good breeders, as long as you’re careful.

 Why would you ever buy a puppy online?